survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 # Configuring Hot Module Replacement

 **Hot Module Replacement** (HMR) builds on top the WDS.
 It enables an interface that makes it possible to swap modules live.
 For example, *style-loader* can update your CSS without forcing a refresh.
-As CSS is stateless by design, implementing HMR for it is ideal.
+As CSS is stateless by design, implementing HMR for it's ideal.

 HMR is possible with JavaScript too, but due to application state, it's harder.
 In the *Hot Module Replacement with React* appendix, you can see how to set it up with React.
 You can use the same idea elsewhere as well.
 Vue and [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) is a good example.